 Around about 2010 Rob’s son Lewis returned home from university and (perhaps foolishly) started helping out at the brewery.
 The 20 BBL plant was soon ‘commissioned’ and production volumes continued to increase.
 Today a team of six comfortably brew Swannay’s range of modern classic beers four to five times a week.

-We have two brewhouses that are used according to demand.
-The original five barrel plant (one barrel is 164 litres) and a marginally newer twenty barrel plant.
+We have a brand new brewhouse which is home to the original five barrel plant (one barrel is 164 litres) and a marginally newer twenty barrel plant.
 Fermentation space totals 125 barrels but we run under capacity so that our beer and ourselves are never rushed.
 The brewhouse also contains Swannay's and Orkney's very first canning line, the ultimate fresh beer in a can!

 Swannay’s growth has been controlled, steady and strong.
 We’re proud that we have fantastic local support on Orkney and still sell around a quarter of all our beer on our home island.
-Far from our early days as a one-man, cask beer producing brewery; Rob, Lewis, and an enthusiastic team package beers into cask, keg and bottle for shipment throughout the UK and, increasingly, worldwide.
+Far from our early days as a one-man, cask beer producing brewery; Rob, Lewis, and an enthusiastic team package beers into cask, keg, bottle and can for shipment throughout the UK and, increasingly, worldwide.

 Unfortunately at the moment we can't offer tours but we are happy to answer any questions you might have about us and our beer.
 As we are a small team here, we advise checking our social media or website prior to your visit for confirmed opening hours during your visit to Orkney.